jcpowermac/hanlon-wiki/Node-Slice.md

       mk_hw_lscpu_BogoMIPS      5311.25
       ipaddress_lo              127.0.0.1

-The metadata provide here can be used to tag nodes for identification at a later point.
+The metadata provide here can be used in tag rules or tag matches to identify nodes.